mathigatti/RealTimeSingingSynthesizer/README.md

-# RealTimeSingingSynthesis
+# Live Coding Singing Synthesizer
-Real time singing synthesis project made from sinsy-NG.
-The idea is to generate audio samples easily in order to use them for example in live coding performances.
+Real Time Singing Synthesizer project made from sinsy-NG.
+The idea is to generate audio samples easily which is something quite important for live coding performances.

 ## Demo
 Here is a video demonstration using the program to synthesize samples and load them into the FoxDot live coding environment.